 - No more off-road adventures.
 If you want to set off onto a track leading to some wonderful wilderness, you will need to leave the motorcycle camping trailer at base camp – you won’t be able to take it with you on long off-road stretches.

 Ready to up your motorcycle camper game?

-If you’re looking to make your off-grid motorcycling camping adventures more comfortable, a motorcycle camper trailer can get you ready to hit the road with a solid, elevated bed in tow in no time.
-It’ll mean riding a little slower and paying a bit more on gas, but the added comfort will make it worth it.
+If you’re looking to make your off-grid motorcycle camping adventures more comfortable, a pull-behind camper can get you ready to hit the road with a solid, elevated bed in tow in no time.
+It’ll mean riding a little slower and spending a bit more on gas, but the added comfort will make it worth it.